Where to Find Decadent Vegan Food in Paris

 Before choosing a restaurant, check their online menu and recent reviews to see if they serve vegan food.
 Restaurants in France also have a menu outside that you can refer to before sitting.

-Words like ‘végétal’ or ‘sans gluten’ are indications of plant-based dishes.
-If you’re unsure, don’t hesitate to ask the waiting staff if they have vegan dishes or if they can provide vegan alternatives.
+Words like ‘végétal’ or ‘sans gluten’ indicate that a dish is plant-based.
+If you’re unsure, don’t hesitate to ask the waiting staff whether they have vegan dishes or can provide vegan alternatives.

-Organizations like EVE Vegan also provide restaurant certifications, so look out for any logos or symbols that can help you identify a vegan restaurant.
+Organizations like EVE Vegan also provide restaurant certifications, so look for logos or symbols to identify a vegan restaurant.

 Bon appétit in the vegan paradise of Paris!